profLewis/geogg122/Chapter4_GDAL/GDAL_Python_bindings.rst

 .. code:: python

     import gdal # Import GDAL library

+    # have to make sure have access to gdal data files
+    import os
+    if 'GDAL_DATA' not in os.environ:
+        os.environ["GDAL_DATA"] = '/opt/anaconda/share/gdal'

     g = gdal.Open ( "lc_h17v03.tif" ) # Open the file
     if g is None:
         print "Could not open the file!"